greenbone/openvas-scanner/rust/redis-sink/README.md

-# NVTCache
+# redis-sink

-Library for initializing and loading up the NVT Cache for OpenVAS Scanner written in rust.
+Is the redis implementation for [sink](../sink/).

+It is written in a downwards compatible way so that `ospd-openvas` is capable of reading and writing the data.